bbatsov/batsov.com/_posts/2011-11-20-admin-interfaces-for-rails-apps-railsadmin-vs-activeadmin.markdown

 the way).

 So what are you waiting for?
-Give them both a shot and share your experience in the comments section! :-)
+Give them both a shot and share your experience in the comments section! :smile: